 Grilled Romaine With Creamy Roasted Garlic Salad Dressing will be a surprise addition to your dinner tonight.
 Leaves of lettuce are gently charred on the grill imparting an unexpected and fabulously delicious flavor.
 Creamy Roasted Garlic Herb Dressing has the sweet flavor of caramelized garlic, made stove top, combined with the fresh flavor of summer herbs.
 Combine both and you will fall in love with this grilled salad!

-Salads With Chicken
+Main Dish Salads and Salads With Chicken

 Apple Cheddar Chicken Salad with Maple Balsamic Vinaigrette will wow your taste buds with it’s combination of flavors.
 Sweet apples. sharp cheddar cheese, pops of sweet cranberries are lightly tossed in a homemade Maple Balsamic Vinaigrette with chicken and romaine lettuce leaves for a hearty dinner salad.